MJx0/AndKittyInjector/README.md

    -dl_memfd           Use memfd_create & dlopen_ext to inject library, useful to bypass path restrictions.

-   -watch              Monitor app launch by watching app's apk access then inject, useful if you want to inject as fast as possible.
+   -watch              Monitor process launch then inject, useful if you want to inject as fast as possible.

    -delay              Set a delay in microseconds before injecting.
    ```
 <h2>Notes: </h2>

-- When using -watch to inject as soon as the target app launches, it is recomended to use -delay as well, especially for emulators.
+- When using -watch to inject as soon as the target app launches, you may need to use -delay as well, especially when injecting emulated lib.

 - When using -dl_memfd and it fails then legacy dlopen will be called.